 Now, let’s get into the most crucial part of Meta (Facebook) Pixel: adding Meta (Facebook) Pixel code to your website.

-Process of Creating and Setting Up a Meta (Facebook) Pixel on your Website
+How to Set Up Meta (Facebook) Pixel on your Website

-Let’s now understand the process of creating and setting up a Meta Pixel for your website.
+Let’s now understand how to set up Facebook Pixel (Meta Pixel) for your website.

 Prerequisites for Setting Up a Meta Pixel